 - This section of the book will address is how you, as a course designer, can relate course content and size to how fast the competitors cars might actually go

+- You "Techno-Weenies" are gonna love this
-- This section is important to understand since it has a real life example as to why you

-must make your courses "equalizer courses" as outlined in the 6th basic concept

-(Horsepower vs. Handling)
+- If you are not a TW, this section is still important to understand.
+It has a real life example as to why you must make your courses "equalizer courses" as outlined in the 6th basic concept (Horsepower vs. Handling)

 - This section will address:

 - Sweeper speeds

 - Radius of a turn

 - Cornering G's of a car

 - Straightway speeds

 - Length of straight

-- · Acceleration times
+- Acceleration times

-More Disclaimers
+Disclaimers